ovito-org/GenerateRandomSolution/README.md

 # Generate Random Solution
-*OVITO* [Python script modifier](https://docs.ovito.org/python/introduction/custom_modifiers.html) to change the particle type values to create a random solution of a given composition.
+*OVITO* [Python modifier](https://docs.ovito.org/python/introduction/custom_modifiers.html) to change the particle type values to create a random solution of a given composition.

 ## Description
-Python script modifier for *OVITO* that changes the particle types in the whole data collection or a selected subset of particles to match a user-provided target concentration.
+Python modifier for *OVITO* that changes the particle types in the whole data collection or a selected subset of particles to match a user-provided target concentration.
 The new particle types are distributed randomly to approximate a perfect random solution.
 The modifier can be installed either into *OVITO Pro* or the [*OVITO* Python module](https://pypi.org/project/ovito/) Python module using *pip*.

 ## Parameters
 - `only_selected` / "only selected": Apply the modifier only to the selected particles.